bparth24/megaverse/README.md

 * **Place Entity**: `POST /api/place-entity`
 * **Delete Entity**: `POST /api/delete-entity`

-You can use these requests to interact with the API endpoints directly from Thunder Client.
+Use these requests to interact with the API endpoints directly from Thunder Client.